team-drift/Synolo/Docs/lidar.md

 For MAC Users
     Here is a [link](https://medium.com/@shubhjain_007/ros-on-mac-silicon-m1-m2-updated-method-e87086d84e45) for easy ROS setup

-Once in, the Catkin build system should automatically be installed within the lightware directory, downloaded from the repo previously, add this to the CMakeLists.txt
+Once in, the Catkin build system should come with ROS

+within the lightware directory, downloaded from the repo previously, add this to the CMakeLists.txt

 ```